Robert Downey Jr.: 1983–1995: Early work and critical acclaim

-In 1993, Downey starred in Heart and Souls, playing a man possessed by multiple characters—a performance that Peter Travers praised as revealing his "explosive talent for physical comedy".
-In Only You (1994), co-starring Marisa Tomei and Billy Zane, Downey played Peter Wright, a professional dancer who poses as the soulmate Tomei's character Faith.
-Norman Jewison—the film's director—cast him because he reminded him of Tony Curtis: "charming with great comedic timing".
+In 1993, Downey starred in Heart and Souls, playing a man possessed by multiple characters—a performance that critic Peter Travers praised as revealing his "explosive talent for physical comedy".
+In Only You (1994), co-starring Marisa Tomei and Billy Zane, Downey played Peter Wright, a professional dancer who poses as the soulmate for Tomei's character Faith.
+Norman Jewison, the film's director, cast Downey because he reminded him of Tony Curtis: "charming with great comedic timing".
 In preparation for his role of reporter Wayne Gale in Natural Born Killers (1994), Downey shadowed Australian television shock journalist Steve Dunleavy, which helped him develop an Australian accent.
 The film proved successful at the box office, grossing $110 million on a $34 million budget.
-Throughout 1995, he took on a string of diverse roles, including the period drama Restoration, the Shakespearean adaptation Richard III, and the family ensemble Home for the Holidays.
+Throughout 1995, he took on a string of diverse roles, appearing in the period drama Restoration, the Shakespearean adaptation Richard III, and the family ensemble Home for the Holidays.

 1996–2001: Addiction-related setbacks and Ally McBeal

-In early 1996, concerned for Downey's well-being, Sean Penn and Dennis Quaid went to his residence, took his keys, and brought him to a rehab center in Tucson; however, Downey left the facility and checked himself out a few days later.
+In early 1996, concerned for Downey's well-being, Sean Penn and Dennis Quaid went to his home, took his car keys, and brought him to a rehab facility in Tucson, Arizona, but he checked himself out a few days later.
 In June 1996, he was arrested for possession of heroin, cocaine, crack cocaine, and an unloaded .357 Magnum handgun while speeding down Sunset Boulevard.
-A month later, while on parole and under the influence of a controlled substance, he entered a neighbor's home through an unlocked front door and fell asleep in one of the beds.
+A month later, while under the influence of a controlled substance, he entered a neighbor's home through an unlocked front door and fell asleep on their child's bed.
 The family declined to press trespassing charges.
 The 911 call made by the neighbor was later circulated online and became known as the "Goldilocks incident".
-In November 1996, following a period in court-ordered rehab, Downey was sentenced to an additional six months of live-in rehabilitation, three years' probation, and compulsory drug testing.
-Downey starred in Two Girls and a Guy (1997), portraying a duplicitous man who convinces each of two women that she is his only love.
+In September 1996, he pleaded no contest; two months later, following a period in court-ordered rehab, he was sentenced to another six months of live-in rehabilitation, three years' probation, and compulsory drug testing.